Angela Nagle: Open borders

 In November 2018, American Affairs published Nagle's essay "The Left Case against Open Borders", in which she voiced opposition to immigration from a left-wing perspective.
-The Nation responded with an essay in which author Atossa Araxia Abrahamian critizes Nagle and others who, according to Abrahamian, hold similar views, like economist Larry Summers, author John Judis, and Hillary Clinton.
+The Nation responded with an essay in which author Atossa Araxia Abrahamian criticizes Nagle and others who, according to Abrahamian, hold similar views, like economist Larry Summers, author John Judis, and Hillary Clinton.
 Abrahamian states that "it’s hard not to think that it’s arguments like [Nagle's] that damage the left by legitimizing the idea that someone arbitrarily born on the wrong side of a line is less deserving of a good life."

 Writing in The Independent, Slovenian philosopher and academic Slavoj Žižek commented on the "ferocious attacks on Angela Nagle for her outstanding essay."
 American cultural theorist and author Catherine Liu defended Nagle, considering her to be "one of the brightest lights in a new generation of left writers and thinkers who have declared their independence from intellectual conformity".
 In the summer of 2020, Nagle and Michael Tracey co-wrote a long-form piece in the journal American Affairs.